thelonious/kld-intersections/README.md

 Each of the shape constructors in ShapeInfo supports a wide variety of formats.
 Be sure to look at the examples in the ![ShapeInfo](./docs/ShapeInfo.md) docs to get an idea of how you can define shapes.

 Note that there are some older APIs that have been deprecated.
-If you wish to work with those APIs or wish to use the Intersection methods directly, you can read about those in [Shapes API](#docs/ShapesApi.md).
+If you need to work with those APIs or wish to use the Intersection methods directly, you can read about those in [Shapes API](#docs/ShapesApi.md).

 # Queries